 The chemical N-nitrosodimethylamine, commonly known as NDMA, is considered a contaminant but is fairly common in everyday life.
-People have low levels of exposure regularly, often through water or foods such as meats, dairy products, and vegetables.
+As a Zantac injury claims attorney can explain, people have low levels of exposure regularly, often through water or foods such as meats, dairy products, and vegetables.

 However, in larger doses, NDMA can possibly cause dire medical concerns.
 In animal studies, the Centers for Disease Control and Prevention (CDC) confirmed that mice, rats, hamsters, and other laboratory animals developed significant illnesses and even death after receiving NDMA in their food, water, or air.
 NDMA caused lung and liver cancer, liver damage and failure, internal bleeding, and more in the dosed animals.